Narrativ helps publishers make more money when they drive sales

 In other words, the product doesn’t require writers and editors to do anything different — it automatically transforms the product links that they were going to include in their articles anyway into SmartLinks.
 Similarly, readers just click on the links that they want to, and the bidding and redirecting should happen imperceptibly.

-Retailers, meanwhile, can run more sophisticated campaigns where they bid different amounts for different users who have different levels of exposure to the brand and product, Chen contrasted that with the “last click” approach, where all the affiliate money goes to whoever drove the final click before purchase.
+Retailers, meanwhile, can run more sophisticated campaigns where they bid different amounts for different users who have different levels of exposure to the brand and product.
+(Chen contrasted that with the “last click” approach, where all the affiliate money goes to whoever drove the final click before purchase.)
+And since the bidding happens in at the moment of the click, they get to avoid “link rot” when a product link changes.

 Although Narrativ is officially coming out of stealth today, Chen said the product has already been in testing with publishers like New York Magazine, which has seen the value of its content clicks increase by 250 percent, and with retailers like Dermstore, which saw its return on investment increase by 67 percent year-over-year.